-DVLA Contact Information for Help & Support
+DVLA Phone Number for Help & Support

 Calling DVLA contact number 0870 280 5127 will connect you to the main phone line, after which you can select from several key topics in order to be connected to the correct department.
 If helps to be prepared to make the proper selection in advance.
 Whenever you call DVLA, help and support are available for:

 - Reporting Lost or Stolen Licenses

 - Making Changes to Records

 - Reporting Untaxed Cars